Apache Kafka Tutorial

 Apache Kafka is a data streaming platform developed by Apache Software Foundation.
 It is written in Java and Scala.
 The development of Apache Kafka was originally started at LinkedIn and became open-source in 2011.

 Apache Kafka is used to capture data in the form of streams in real-time from various event sources such as mobile devices, sensors, software applications, cloud services, and databases.
-The event data are stored durabily for later retrieval and processing to generate quick interpretation of data in real-time.
+The event data are stored durably for later retrieval and processing to generate quick interpretation of data in real-time.

-Apache Kafka is a
+Apache Kafka is a publish-subscribe, distributed, highly scalable, fault-tolerant messaging system.

 A messaging system is a system that is responsible for transferring data from one application to another by focusing only on data and not worrying about how the data is transferred and shared.
 In a messaging system, messages are queued asynchrously between client applications and messaging system since distributed messaging are based on the concept of reliable message queuing.